 Meanwhile, we’re working on a indie VR point-and-click adventure game.
 Whereas I’d love to learn Unity and related software, I’ll stick to the animation and storytelling part for now.
 There’s only so much time in a day 😉

-For those of you who would also like a Mutant Worm animation, please let me know in the contact sheet.
+Would you also like a Mutant Worm animation?
+Let me know through the contact form.